stepin104826/AmazonWebAutomation-BDDFramework/README.md

 <img src="CucumberLogo.png" alt="Your Logo" height="100" width="150" />

 ## About
-This project is designed to test multiple user-flows and real-world scenarios of Amazon's shopping website.
+This project is designedss to test multiple user-flows and real-world scenarios of Amazon's shopping website.
 This project leverages **Behavior-Driven Development (BDD) with Cucumber Test Framework** to deliver robust, scalable, and maintainable automation scripts.

 ## Test Automation Technologies Used